ige-calcul/public-docs/docs/computing-clusters.md

 ## Computing for IGE users exclusively

 If you need fast access to a small computing ressources or if you want to run matlab or other programs without any time limits, you can have access to IGE cluster, which was set up for that
-The {ref}`following documentation<igecal1>` will guide you through the different steps you need to know to start computing immedialtely
+The {ref}`following documentation<igecal1>` will guide you through the different steps you need to know to start computing immediately

 ## Computing for IGE/External users